 - Typically, we make predictions not just about the existence, but also the direction of effects. - Sometimes, we're also interested in effect shapes (non-linearities, etc.) - Unlike in ANOVA, regression analyses reliably test hypotheses about effect direction and shape without requiring post-hoc analyses if (a) the predictors in the model are coded appropriately and (b) the model can be trusted. - Today: Provide an overview of (a) and (b).

-Building an interpretable model Data exploration Transformation Coding Centerging Interactions and modeling of non-linearity Collinearity What is collinearity Detecting collinearity
+Building an interpretable model Data exploration Transformation Coding Centering Interactions and modeling of non-linearity What is collinearity What is collinearity Dealeng with collinearity Model Evaluation

-Beware overfitting Detect overfitting: Validation Goodness-of-fit Aside: Model Compariso
+Detect overfitting: Validation Goodness-of-fit Aside: Model Comparisor